 Immerse in the region’s cultural heritage and witness the Ibalong Festival during October and Magayon Festival during April.

 Treat the family on a fun day at Albay Park and Wildlife – a place where both young and old alike can have a great time.
 Various animals such as the Philippine Hawk Eagle, crocodiles, exotic pigeons, and many others can be also be seen here.

 Photo by 1st Colonial Grills

-Don’t miss trying out Bicol’s famous fiery Sili Ice Cream at 1st Colonial Grill – definitely a must-try.
+Don’t miss trying out Bicol’s famous fiery Sili Ice Cream at 1st Colonial Grill, one of the best Albay restaurants.